FarmhouseFest/farmhousefest.com/2016/info/index.md

 		    <h2>Will there be food?</h2>
-			<p class="block">Absolutely, there will be multiple food booths at the festival this year, offering great selection for vegetarians and omnivores alike.
+			<p class="block">Absolutely, there will be multiple food trucks at the festival this year, offering great selection for vegetarians and omnivores alike.
 No outside food or beverages will be permitted on site, with the exception of sealed or empty water bottles.</p>

 			<ul class="food-list">
 				<li class="vendor" id="pressure-box">